mistermicheels/learning-notes/architecture-design/reference-architectures/Microservices.md

   - "Shared nothing", decrease coupling between services as much as possible
   - Sharing of a database between services is generally considered bad practice, because it prevents services from independently making changes to their database structure (or independently choosing the database technology which makes the most sense for the service)
   - Freedom to choose or change the technology used by a service based on what makes most sense.
 Some service may use a relational database while another one uses a document store.
 A service providing information about the relationships between different users could switch to a graph database without any other service being affected by the change.
 - Different small teams each take ownership of one or more of these services
   - Team responsible for a microservice takes control of development and deployment
     - Each service is expected to handle reasonable error scenarios and recover if possible
+    - Services can be developed, deployed and scaled independently
+      - Challenge: making sure integration points between services don't break (things like contract testing can help)
   - Changes within a single functional domain (= single service) can happen within a single team
   - Coordination with other teams is only required if the communication with their services needs changes as well
 - Services integrate with each other by passing messages, most often over HTTP or message queues